macocci7/PHP-FrequencyTable/Methods.md

 - Type: Integer or Float or `null`
 - Value:
-    - `null`: the data set FrequencyTable holds or Sum is invalid.
+    - `null`: the data set FrequencyTable holds or Total is invalid.
     - Integer or Float: Mean Value

 #### Example